Robustifying Conditional Portfolio Decisions via Optimal Transport: Tractable Reformulations for Nonsingular Conditioning Set

 \begin{proposition}[Strictly positive probability requirement equivalence] Suppose that $\gamma \in \R_{++}$, $\eps = 0$ and $\rho < \rho_{\max}(x_0, \gamma)$.
 Then there exists an $\underline \eps>0$, such that the distributionally robust portfolio allocation model with side information~\eqref{eq:dro-gamma0} is equivalent to

 In particular, this equivalence holds for

 \end{proposition}

-The linear program that defines~$\underline \eps$ in Proposition~\ref{prop:eps_lower} can be further shown to be a fractional knapsack problem, and it can be solved efficiently to optimality using a greedy heuristics~\cite[Proposition~17.1]{ref:korte2007}.
+The linear program that defines~$\underline \eps$ in Proposition~\ref{prop:eps_lower} can be further shown to be a fractional knapsack problem, and it can be solved efficiently to optimality using a greedy heuristic~\cite[Proposition~17.1]{ref:korte2007}.
 The conditions of Proposition~\ref{prop:eps_lower} are satisfied only when $\rho_{\max}(x_0, \gamma) > 0$, which further implies that $\mc I_1 \neq \emptyset$ and there exists at least one training sample in the fiber set $\mc N_\gamma(x_0) \times \mc Y$.
-With a ambiguity size $\rho$ which is strictly smaller than $\rho_{\max}(x_0, \gamma)$, it is not possible for the adversary to remove all the samples out of the fiber set $\mc N_\gamma(x_0) \times \mc Y$.
-The lower bound value $\underline \eps$ here represents the lowest possible amount of probability mass that is left on the fiber.
+With an ambiguity size $\rho$ which is strictly smaller than $\rho_{\max}(x_0, \gamma)$, it is not possible for the adversary to remove all the samples out of the fiber set $\mc N_\gamma(x_0) \times \mc Y$.
+The lower bound value $\underline \eps$ represents the lowest possible amount of probability mass left on the fiber.

 The result of Proposition~\ref{prop:eps_lower} indicates that the portfolio allocation problem when $\rho < \rho_{\max}(x_0, \gamma)$ can be obtained by solving the general problem with a strictly positive probability mass requirement.
 This general case is our subject of study in the next subsection.